chipchap31/brainquiznos/README.md

       When my mentor first time signed up, she come across a bug that says "cannot read user".
       It was an error at one of the parameters being pass to my signup-success [route](https://github.com/chipchap31/brainquiznos/blob/master/routes/userRoute.js).
 The fix was to change "user" with "loggedIn" at line 45.

       When reviewed in the channel #peer-code-review, one of the student mentioned that when signing up and get an error, all of the input fields losses its value.
 As a result, he has to fill out all of them again.
+The fix was to add value attribute for all of the input fields except the radio type and re-rendering the value when received an error.

 1. **As a user, I want to sign in so that I can start playing.**